-Romanian Enel will not proceed with the sale of Romanian assets22.
-May 2020. / SEE Energy News
+Romanian Enel will not proceed with the sale of Romanian assets, SEE Energy News

 Italian energy group Enel is no longer interested in the sale of its assets in Romania, according to Romanian media.
 However, the company refused to make any official comment, just like it previously refused to comment discussions regarding the sale of minority stakes in its Romanian subsidiaries.